 I would recommend you to go for a GPU.
 Overclocking is the process of improving the speed and performance of a computer through manual modifications to computer hardware.

-So, basically, overclocking is like taking a car and squeezing the engine’s power and putting the car to test to see if it can run faster, smoother, and longer.
+So, basically, overclocking is like taking a car and squeezing the engine’s power, and putting the car to the test to see if it can run faster, smoother, and longer.
 Overclocking, as it relates to your computer, is much easier.
 With a little knowledge, you can have your computer operating at a much faster speed.

 My answer is that GPU is a better choice as you can mine many cryptocurrencies compared to CPU.

 Yes, overclocking is safe if done correctly.
 You must do some research on a computer’s BIOS, a computer’s hardware, and a computer’s cooling system before you overclock a computer.
 It is important to know how to shut down the computer, open the computer and remove hardware from a computer before you overclock a computer.